jean-pierreBoth/gsearch/README.md

 $$ANI=1+\frac{1}{k}log\frac{2*J}{1+J}$$

 where J is Jaccard-like index (e.g. Jp from ProbMinHash or J from SuperMinHash, SetSketch or Densified MinHash, a class of locality sensitive hashing algorithms, suitable for nearest neighbor search,  see below) and k is k-mer size.
 To achieve this we use sketching.
-We generate kmers along sequences and sketch the kmer distribution encountered in a file.
+We generate kmers along genome DNA or amino acid sequences and sketch the kmer distribution encountered (weighted or not) in a file, see [kmerutils](https://github.com/jean-pierreBoth/kmerutils).
 Then final sketch is stored in a Hnsw database See here [hnsw](https://arxiv.org/abs/1603.09320) or here [hnsw](https://ieeexplore.ieee.org/abstract/document/8594636).

-The sketching and database is done by the subcommand ***tohnsw***.
+The sketching and database building is done by the subcommand ***tohnsw***.

 The Jaccard index come in 2 flavours:
     1. The probability Jaccard index that takes into account the Kmer multiplicity.
 It is defined by :